 Except for at Christmas, the farmers’ market sign provides a big focal point.

 From this view, you can also see the pantry.
 The four cabinets pull out for tons of storage.

 In the middle of the kitchen is a console table that we converted last summer to a mini~island.
 It’s a place for storage and display.

 Normally, you would not see the electric outlet on the floor.
-We have a woven rug with a spring color palette that was made a few years ago for us in New Orleans.
+We have a woven rug with a spring color palette that we had made a few years ago in New Orleans.
 With a new puppy in the house, we are not putting the rug out right now ~ or for a few months!